 - Weapon Seeker – shows where the sensor is aiming

 What this data provides an F-16 pilot is confidence.
-The fighter pilot knows that even if he or she are on a night patrol over a distant land they will be very capable of handling any situation that threatens them.
+The fighter pilot knows that even if they are on a night patrol over a distant land they will be very capable of handling any situation that threatens them.
 While in a combat engagement their HUD will allow them to keep their eyes fixed on the approaching target and identify it even if they cannot visibly see it in the dark.
 They will be able to check their weapons availability, engage the right missile for the job, lock onto the target, and still know the important flight information about their aircraft.
-All this mission critical data is available to them while never needing to look down into the cockpit and away from that threat.
+All this mission-critical data is available to them while never needing to look down into the cockpit and away from that threat.